Privacy Policy

 13. Consulting and Advisory Client Engagements

-This section applies to individuals and organizations that engage Astute Performance Consulting directly for consulting, advisory, diagnostic, coaching, or other professional services under a formal service agreement or statement of work (each, a "Client Engagement").
+This section applies to individuals and organizations that engage Astute Learning Innovations LLC directly for consulting, advisory, diagnostic, coaching, workshop, training, or other professional services under a formal service agreement or statement of work, each a “Client Engagement.”

 13.1 How We Collect Client Information

-• Information provided directly by the client or their designated representatives during discovery calls, intake processes, or onboarding
+• Information provided directly by the client or their designated representatives during discovery calls, intake processes, onboarding, interviews, workshops, or advisory sessions

 • Documents, reports, organizational data, or other materials shared by the client for the purpose of delivering contracted services

-• Notes, observations, and findings developed by APC in the course of delivering services
+• Notes, observations, and findings developed by ALI in the course of delivering services

 • Communications including email, video calls, messaging platforms, and written correspondence